University of Medicine 1, Yangon: Improvements and changes

 In the previous curriculum, Bacteriology and Medical Zoology were taught under Pathology in Third M.B., B.S. course.
 The teaching of Pathology was carried out in the Final Part I in 1935-36 curriculum.

 Some of the rules for the students stated that the students who were absent without leave would be removed from the college and no student would be allowed to sit for a University Examination unless his attendance, work and conduct had been certified to be satisfactory by the Professor or Lecturer in each subject for which the student was appearing for the examination.

 During the three years of clinical study, (i.e. starting from Third M.B., B.S.) the students had to work in the outpatient departments and the wards of the Rangoon General Hospital, and attend post-mortem examinations, clinics and surgical operations.
 They performed clinical duties under the supervision of the members of the staff of hospital who were also staff of the Medical College.
 The students were posted for a period of continuous duty at the Dufferin Hospital for training in Obstetrics and Gynaecology.
 The course of medical study was planned to conform to the requirements of the General Medical Council of Great Britain.

 After passing the Final part II examination one could register as a medical practitioner with the Burma Medical Council.
 The M.B., B.S. degree was registrable in India and Burma.
 It was also anticipated that registration in Great Britain could be made in the near future.

 The internship was not compulsory but the graduates were strongly recommended to spend a year at least as a House-physician or Surgeon in a well equipped hospital in order to gain experience and confidence in solving the problems that may be encountered in general practice.
 Only about ten posts were available a year in selected Civil General Hospitals in Burma.
 They were given an allowance of 75 rupees (75 Myanmar kyats) per month.
-It is then raised to around 50,000 Myanmar kyats (around 55 USD) per month in 2011.
+It is then raised to around 50,000 Myanmar kyats (around US$55) per month in 2011.

 The majority of graduates entered the private practice.
 Few posts were available in the Government Service; the Burma Railways, the Corporation of Rangoon and certain large commercial enterprises such as the Burmah Oil Co., the Irrawaddy Flotilla Co., Burma Corporation, Indo-Burma Petroleum Co.
 The initial pay ranged from 200 to 400 rupees per month according to the nature of the duties and qualification of the applicants.

 Starting from August 2008, UM I has started teaching new medical ethics and patient safety curriculum integrating into first MB to House Surgeon training with total hour of 36 hours.